fullmetalbrackets/website/content/articles/setup-a-samba-share-on-linux-via-command-line.md

   - terminal
 ---

+Rather than mess with a dedicated NAS operating system like OpenMediaVault or TrueNAS, I prefer the simplicity creating Samba shares on Linux to use as network storage accessible from Windows PCs on my home network.
+Here is the minimal Samba config to do that.

 Samba usually comes installed with most Linux distributions.
 If you do need to install it, use the following commands (which will also auto-install dependencies).
 On Ubuntu and other Debian-based distributions:

 ```bash